wandexdev/aws-bootcamp-cruddur-2023/journal/week0.md

 Event Bridge basically sits in between decoupled services and it allows routing of messages between the services.
 A rule is created and eventBridge knows where to route the messge when the message arrives.
 - I firstly researched on the spend for SNS topics and email deliveries(check out the No. 8 section of the [Homework Challenges](#homework-challenges) for that.
 - I created an sns topic and email subscription
-- I created a Lambda Javascript function
+- I created a Lambda Javascript function and imputed the SNS topic arn generated above
-- Used an Eventbridge rule to trigger the Lambda function
+- Then created an Eventbridge rule to trigger the Lambda function.

 ### 3. Quiz on well-architected framework by TutorialDojo
 ![Well Architechted Framework](assets/wk0/tutorialdojo.png)